stfc/PSyclone/doc/dynamo0p3.rst

-Kernels conforming to the Dynamo 0.3 API may require quadrature information (specified using e.g. ``gh_shape = gh_quadrature_XYoZ`` in the kernel meta-data - see Section :ref:`gh-shape`).
+Kernels conforming to the Dynamo 0.3 API may require quadrature information (specified using e.g. ``gh_shape = gh_quadrature_XYoZ`` in the kernel meta-data - see Section :ref:`dynamo0.3-gh-shape`).
 This information must be passed to the kernel from the Algorithm layer in the form of a `quadrature_type` object.
 This must be the last argument passed to the kernel, e.g.: